bccp/nbodykit/docs/source/catalogs/common-operations.rst

 Selecting a Subset
 ------------------

-A subset of :class:`CatalogSource` object can be selected using slice notation.
+A subset of a :class:`CatalogSource` object can be selected using slice notation.
 There are two ways to select a subset:

-#. use a boolean array, which specifies which objects of the catalog to select
+#. use a boolean array, which specifies which rows of the catalog to select
-#. use a slice object specifying which objects to select
+#. use a slice object specifying which rows of the catalog to select

 For example,